Reno (Washington, D.C.): Legacy

+Reno's citizens left as they were bought out or evicted.
+Their houses were demolished and the ground was redeveloped.
 Today, Alice Deal Middle School and Fort Reno Park occupy the same land that where Reno's houses stood.
 The Reno School survived and was restored in 2014 and is now a wing of the Deal school.
 A prominent physical relic of Reno is a fire hydrant that stands solitarily on Fort Reno Park.